Revesby Abbey

 Revesby Abbey was a Cistercian monastery near the village of Revesby in Lincolnshire, England.
 The abbey was founded in 1143 by William de Roumare, Earl of Lincoln, and the first monks came from Rievaulx Abbey.

 After the Dissolution of the Monasteries in the 16th century, the Abbey was demolished and a country house built.
-The current house was built in the mid-19th century, but is in poor condition.
-Unoccupied since the 1960s and previously earmarked for demolition, the house is currently listed on the English Heritage "At Risk" register, but says there is a "repair scheme in progress and (where applicable) end use or user identified".
+Another house was built in the mid-19th century, and is in poor condition.
+Unoccupied since the 1960s and previously earmarked for demolition, the house was listed on the 2023 Heritage at Risk Register issued annually by Historic England.
+The register recorded that, although some progress had been made in relation to the repair and renovation of the stable block, the main house remained at "serious risk".

 History

 Revesby Abbey was founded in 1142 by William de Roumare, Earl of Lincoln, who became a monk at the abbey in his later life, and was then buried within the abbey.
 The first monks at the abbey were sent from Rievaulx Abbey in Yorkshire.
 The abbey was endowed with land at Revesby, Scithesby and Thoresby, and with the advowsons of the churches of Hagnaby and Scithesby.